Mottness induced superfluid phase fluctuation with increased density: Mottness induced superfluid phase fluctuation with increased density

 Furthermore, the effective mass divergence of EBL has an important physical consequence in the relation between $\lambda^{-2}$ and $T_c$~\cite{WeiKu2}.
 Estimated from $T_c\propto \delta^{2/3}/m^*$ for a free boson gas, one finds $\lambda^{-2} \propto T_c^{1+\beta}$.
 Therefore, distinct from the simple linear relation expected from standard phase fluctuation scenario, $\lambda^{-2}$ vs $T_c$ must show a zero slope as $T_c$ approaches zero (since $\beta>0$).
 This provides a natural explanation of the super-linear relation in the experimental observations shown in Fig.~\ref{fig4}(a) and (c).
 In fact, with $\beta=1$ this formula describes very well the observed relation in the entire low-$T_c$ region in both underdoped and overdoped sides.
+Not surprisingly, the resulting scaling $\lambda^{-2} \propto T_c^2$ agrees with that of the 3+1D $XY$-mode that describes quantum phase fluctuation of superfluidity upon suppressed kinetic energy~\cite{Franz,Hetel}.

 Such an apparent ``symmetry'' near the quantum phase transition points between the underdoped and overdoped sides is puzzling within the current lore, given that one is supposedly governed by fluctuation in the phase and the other in the amplitude.
 Especially, the observed physical properties of the normal-state above $T_c$ in these two regions are quite distinct~\cite{Damascelli,Dagotto,Basov}.
 In our EBL picture, the contrast in non-superfluid properties is easily understood from the rising importance of the jamming effect discussed above.
 Concerning the higher-energy features, Fig.~\ref{fig4}(d)-(f) show that in the overdoped region the renormalized $s$-wave (in blue) and $d$-wave bosons (in red) suffer a significant renormalization, quite distinct from the underdoped and optimally doped region.
 Yet, the renormalized low-energy coherent $d$-wave bosonic band near the underdoped (d) and the overdoped transition points becomes heavier (flatter) in a similar fashion (through very different microscopic mechanism though.)
 In other words, the low-energy phenomenon of superfluidity experiences a similar loss of phase stiffness due to the effective mass divergence despite the distinctly different underlying higher-energy physics.